Great Apes, Great Mates

 Day 13-14 - Jinja

-Get off your bum and onto your feet with a guided walking safari.
+Get off your bum and onto your feet with an optional guided walking safari.
 Hit the road for Jinja, where you get to stay on the river at a peaceful little retreat.

-Take a two-hour guided walking safari through the Lake Mburo National Park, viewing the animal and birdlife
+Take an optional two-hour guided walking safari through the Lake Mburo National Park, viewing the animal and birdlife

 Travel from Lake Mburo to Jinja via Kampala, stopping en route at the equator (340 km, approx 7-8 hrs)